Thiti-Dev/hideprocV2/README.md

 ```

 3. **Proof.**
-you can check if the process is already hided or not
+you can check if the process is already hidden or not

 ```sh
 ps aux | grep [process_name]